Micro Macrame Rose Origin — Adriana Lazzari’s Rosellina

 If you’ve ever made a micro macramé rose, chances are you’ve been influenced by Lazzari’s Rosellina project — even if you didn’t know it.

-Special thanks to Joan R Babcock, whose kindness and knowledge I can always count on.
+Special thanks to Joan R. Babcock, whose kindness and knowledge I can always count on.